Vedvod/Card-RPG/README.md

 ## Controls
-A keyboard will be required, a WASD keyboard is recommended, though any keyboard with arrow keys will suffice.
-Mouse implementation may appear in later stages, joystick support is being considered.
+A keyboard will be required, a WASD keyboard is recommended, though any keyboard with arrow keys will suffice. joystick support is being considered.